What Are the Probate Laws in Kansas When You Die Without a Will?

 The Kansas probate code decides who inherits from a deceased person's estate when a resident dies without a last will and testament, or if he lives elsewhere and owns property located within the state.
-This part of the probate code is known as intestacy succession laws and they cover various situations.
+This part of the probate code is known as intestacy succession laws.

 When the Decedent Is Survived by a Spouse and/or Descendants

 If the deceased person is survived by a spouse and/or descendants—children, grandchildren or great-grandchildren—his estate is distributed to them in one of the following scenarios under the Kansas probate code:

 - The decedent is survived by a spouse and descendants: The surviving spouse inherits one-half of the deceased spouse's probate estate, and his descendants inherit the other half per stirpes.